hamsternz/Rudi-RV32I/README.md

 * ./bitstreams - destintation for bitstreams from the ./vivado/build.tcl script
 * ./vivado - Scripts for building and testing in vivado

+Current Peripherals:

+* 19200 serial console
+* 32-bit wide GPIO

 Current known issues:

-- Unaligned memory accesses are not supported by the current bus bridge design
+* Unaligned memory accesses are not supported by the current bus bridge design
-- Still in active development and testing - most likely has unknown issues.
+* Still in active development and testing - most likely has unknown issues.
+* Needs more documentation on how to configure and use

 Getting started: